DirectRTX/Simple-Ad-Network/README.md

 You are going to need to edit each line of your `config.php` file.
 Here's an explanation of each variable:

 ```
+These are your MySQL settings and are used on every page to connect to your database.

-$hostname - The name hostname for connecting to MySQL.
+$hostname = The name hostname for connecting to MySQL.
 Normally this is "localhost".
 $username = The user you created and added to your MySQL database.
 $password = The password for the above MySQL user.
 Not your cPanel password.
 $database = The name of your MySQL database.
 Case sensitive.

+These are the keys you've generated.
+We suggest that you make them 15 characters each.
+Do not use special characters.
+These fields are case sensitive.

 $admin_key =
 $postback_key =